ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 tags: [interviews]
 ---

 New decade, new job.
 At the end of last year, I started looking for a new job, something I hadn't done in almost five years.
-I'd been very involved with my teams hiring process, helping design our technical interviews and running dozens of interviews for product team candidates at every level and role, so I thought was ready to be on the other side of the table.
+I'd been very involved with my company's hiring process, helping design our technical interviews and running dozens of interviews for engineering and product team candidates at every level and role, so I thought was ready to be on the other side of the table.

 Welp, to no one's surprise, turns out I was super rusty.
-After floundering through my first two behavioral interviews, I realized I couldn't go into these things cold.
+After floundering through my first couple behavioral interviews, I realized I couldn't go into these things cold.
 I needed to put some work in.

-To prep, I put together two lists of questions: one for my interviewer, and one for me.
-I wrote out short answers to all the "Questions for me" in advance, and kept these lists in front of me to reference as needed during interviews.
+To prep, I put together two lists of questions -- one for my interviewer and one for me -- and kept both lists in front of me to reference as needed during interviews.
+I wrote out short answers to all the "Questions for you" in advance, prepping a couple different anecdotes for each, so I could choose one in the moment best suited for the role/team.
+I also made of a copy of the "Questions for them" for each company and took notes on their answers during the interview.
+Keeping track of all the different responses (and boy, did I get a variety) not only made it easier to compare and contrast these opportunities later, but also provide direct, specific feedback afterwards, including thank you notes ✨

+I ended up putting more work into these questions than more purely technical prep (memorizing algorithms, etc), but it unquestionably paid off.
+Having this Q&A at the ready enabled me to get the information I needed from each interviewer and actually have a lively, fun conversation while doing so (minus all the long, awkward pauses and filler phrases like "Oh, what a good question, let me think about that..."
+I was using before properly prepping 🤦‍♀️).
+By the time I had a couple offers in hand, it was easy to compare notes and say yes to the right team.

 Below are both lists.
 I hope they're as helpful for you as they were for me.